Skip to main content

 Les Arcs 1600

-Arc 1600: Quiet village with excellent piste access
+Arc 1600: quiet village with excellent piste access

 The lowest of the resorts, Arc 1600 was the first village built in Les Arcs.
 Its design was the work of world-renowned architect Charlotte Perriand, who wanted to create a village in communion with nature and the surrounding mountains.